 \section{Abstract}

-We present a novel necessary and sufficient principle for multiple testing methods controlling an expected loss.
-This principle asserts that every such multiple testing method is a special case of a general closed testing procedure based on e-values.
+We present a novel principle that is necessary and sufficient for multiple testing methods controlling an expected loss.
+This principle asserts that every such method is a special case of a general closed testing procedure based on e-values.
 It generalizes the Closure Principle, known to underlie all methods controlling familywise error and tail probabilities of false discovery proportions, to a large class of error rates --- in particular to the false discovery rate (FDR).
-By writing existing methods as special cases of this procedure, we can achieve uniform improvements existing multiple testing methods such as the e-Benjamini-Hochberg and the Benjamini-Yekutieli procedures, and the self-consistent method of Su (2018).
-We also show that methods derived using the closure principle have several valuable properties.
-For example, they generally control their error rate not just for one rejected set, but simultaneously over many, allowing post hoc flexibility for the researcher.
-Moreover, we show that because all multiple testing methods for all error metrics are derived from the same procedure, researchers may even choose the error metric post hoc.
+By writing existing methods as special cases of this procedure, we can achieve uniform improvements, as we demonstrate for the e-Benjamini-Hochberg and Benjamini-Yekutieli procedures and the self-consistent method of Su (2018).
+We also show that methods derived using our novel e-Closure Principle generally control their error rate not just for one rejection set but simultaneously over many, allowing researchers post hoc flexibility.

+Moreover, because all multiple testing methods for the expected loss error metrics covered by our framework are derived from the same procedure, researchers may even choose the error metric post hoc.
 Under certain conditions, this flexibility even extends to post hoc choice of the nominal error rate.